What is catchment management?

-The contamination of watercourses presents an ongoing problem for all water companies due to the nature of diffuse pollution.
+Catchment management is the process of looking after the raw water quality of our rivers and groundwater sources by reducing contamination.
+Contamination of watercourses presents an ongoing problem for all water companies due to the nature of diffuse pollution.

-The Thames Water catchment is approximately 11,000 sq. km in area.
+Our catchment is approximately 11,000 sq. km in area.
 It includes the River Thames and the River Lee and their tributaries, and can be divided into a number of sub-catchments.

-Water companies are setting up catchment management initiatives with local stakeholders to identify pollution pathways and work with landowners to address diffuse pollution.
+The EU Water Framework Directive (WFD) encourages catchment-based solutions to safeguard water, rather than adding additional expensive treatment at water treatment works.
+To follow this directive, water companies set up catchment management initiatives with local stakeholders to identify pollution pathways and work with landowners to address diffuse pollution.

-In order to improve our understanding of the catchment, we undertake the following activities:
+To improve our understanding of the catchment, we undertake the following activities:

-- Collect river water samples from over 100 sampling points in Thames Water’s catchment to identify ‘hot spot’ areas where pesticide concentrations are high.
+- Collect river water samples from over 100 sampling points in Thames Water’s catchment to identify ‘hot spot’ areas where pesticide concentrations are high

-- Work with the Environment Agency to identify Safeguard Zones.
+- Work with the Environment Agency to identify Safeguard Zones

 - Investigate the likelihood of agricultural pollution reaching the rivers following rainfall by using information such as soil type, gradient and land use.